gyrogovernance/science/docs/Foundations/CommonGovernanceModel.md

 ## 5.3 Three-Dimensional Necessity

 The theorems require exactly three spatial dimensions for gyrogroup consistency.
-See [20] for geometric analysis and [23] for formal proof.
+See [20] for the complete formal proof.

 **From CS:** The asymmetry lgyr ≠ id with rgyr = id yields one degree of freedom, as the chiral seed that uniquely determines all subsequent structure.